 \subsection{Ablation Study}

-{\bf Binary reward design excels in accuracy but is limited in truthfulness, while ternary reward achieves the best truthfulness score with competitive accuracy.} As shown in~\Cref{tab:reward_design}, we next ablate the reward design with Llama3.1-8B-Instruct as the backbone.
-A binary reward, which only distinguishes correct vs. incorrect answers, strongly increases accuracy but drives the model towards the elimination of abstentions.
-Augmenting binary reward with knowledge-enhanced signals partially alleviates this issue, improving abstention rates while at the cost of compromised accuracy.
-However, the best performance comes from our ternary reward, which explicitly recognizes three outcomes: correct, hallucinated, and abstained.
-This formulation rewards correctness while tolerating abstention, thereby striking a balance between informativeness and reliability.
-Empirically, the ternary reward achieves the lowest hallucination and highest truthfulness, validating that nuanced feedback is critical for uncertainty-aware optimization.
+{\bf Binary reward design excels in accuracy but is limited in truthfulness, while ternary reward achieves the best truthfulness score with competitive accuracy.} As shown in Table~\ref{tab:reward_design}, the binary reward that only distinguishes correct vs. incorrect answers strongly increases accuracy, but drives the model towards the elimination of abstentions.
+Augmenting binary reward with knowledge-enhanced signals partially alleviates this issue, improving abstention rates while at the cost of compromised accuracy, as also evidenced in the learning dynamics (\Cref{fig:analysis}).
+Interestingly, knowledge enhancement on top of ternary reward scheme does not lead to improvement, which we attribute to the static nature of knowledge probing (\Cref{sec:method}), as it fails to capture the model’s evolving knowledge boundary during training.

-{\bf Online RL outperforms offline and semi-online counterparts.} Table~\ref{tab:dpo} compares different reinforcement learning paradigms using the same backbone model of Llama3.1-8B-Instruct.
-We observe that purely offline RL via DPO leads to limited gains: although slightly better than promoting baseline, the truthfulness score remains low, as the fixed dataset constrains the model’s ability to adaptively refine its behavior.
-Semi-online training through iterative DPO provides some remedy by refreshing preference data after each iteration, but the performance is inconsistent: early iterations bring steady improvements, yet excessive iterations (\eg, Iter~4) show regressions, suggesting that repeated offline fine-tuning cannot effectively balance exploration and exploitation.
-In contrast, our \model with online GRPO achieves the best results across all benchmarks, consistently lowering hallucination while improving truthfulness.
-This highlights the advantage of learning from online interactions, which enables timely policy updates without drifting toward overfitting or degeneration.
-See Appendix~\ref{appendix:imple_details} for DPO implementation details.
+{\bf Justification of neutral abstention reward in \model.} As shown in~\Cref{tab:ablation_reward_weight}, we vary the abstention reward during training by setting it to negative ($-0.5$), neutral ($0$), and positive ($0.5$).
+Assigning either a negative or positive reward leads to suboptimal behavior, as penalizing abstention increases hallucination while rewarding it encourages excessive abstention.
+In contrast, the neutral reward achieves the best balance, substantially improving truthfulness.